 Authority Means the Malta Gaming Authority, also referred to as the 'MGA'.
-Cloud Computing The MGA considers that the definition adopted by the Cloud Security Alliance which states that 'cloud computing' is " a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications, and services)." is the most suitable to apply and employ for the purposes of.
+Cloud Computing The MGA considers that the definition adopted by the Cloud Security Alliance oloud computing which states that 'cloud computing' is " a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications, and services)." is the most suitable to apply and employ for the purposes of.
 Cloud Service Means any entity providing a Cloud Computing service, also referred to as Provider CSP in these Guidelines.
 Financial Data Any data pertaining to the financial activity of a player.
 Financial Database Servers containing data pertaining to the financial activity of a player.
 Server Gaming Database Servers containing data which pertains to the gaming activity of a player.
 Server Information As defined within ISO 27000.
 Security Management System Licensee Means a person to whom the Authority has issued a remote gaming licence as per the Remote Gaming Regulations (S.L.438.04), and a licence or a remote gaming licence shall be construed accordingly.
 Regulatory Data Any form of data which the Authority may require to carry out its regulatory functions, including, but not limited to, player, game and financial data.
 Remote Gaming An economic operator in Malta that is a licensee, or is in the process of Operator / Operator obtaining a remote gaming licence.
 Player Data Any data which contributes or may contribute to the identification of a player.
 Player Database Servers containing data which contribute to or may contribute to the Server identification of a player.
 Private Cloud A cloud infrastructure that is for the exclusive use of a single tenant and where the service is completely isolated from third parties.
-It may be managed by the organisation or a third party, and may exist on-premises or off-premises.
-Public Cloud A cloud environment where the CSP's share their intrastructure and resources among various unrelated enterprises and individuals.
-Public Cloud Services are generally considered as more risky, although the security-related Providers often exceed these of a typical licenses Tachnical Providers often exceed those of a typical licensee. network used for the purpose of the licensed exercises A public cloud environment that simulates a private cloud through legical A public cloud environment that simulates a private cloud through logical Cioud
+It may be managed by Public Cloud the organisation or a third party, and may exist on-premises or off-premises.
+A cloud environment where the CSPs share their infrastructure and resources Fublic Cloud among various unrelated enterprises and individuals.
+Public Cloud Services are generally considered as more 'risky', although the security-related investment and the resources available to major Public Cloud Service Providers often exceed those of a typical licensee.
+Technical Refers to the entirety of the hardware and software resources across a Infrastructure network, used for the purpose of the licensed operation.
+Virtual Private A public cloud environment that simulates a private cloud through logical Cloud segregation.
+Cioda oogrogation.